maffka123/Admin_panel_sprint_2/README.md

 ## To start the panel by yourself from the mysql dump you need to do the following:

-* install requirements.txt in your python environment
+* install movies_admin/requirements/dev.txt in your python environment

 * create environment variable ```postgres``` with connection data, e.g. ```postgresql://user:pass@localhost:5432/movies_database```